Bremen is one of Germany’s leading industrial hubs

 Aerospace takes off

-At the beginning of October, around 6,000 people attended the International Astronautical Congress (IAC) in Bremen, the leading conference for the international space industry.
-It was the second time in fifteen years that the city had hosted the event.
+Every year, the who's who of the industry meet at Space Tech Expo Europe in Bremen.
 The event underlines Bremen’s international standing as an established hub for the aerospace industry.
 A higher proportion of people work in the aerospace sector in Bremen than anywhere else in Germany.
-Around 12,000 employees across 140 companies, including major enterprises such as Airbus Group, Rheinmetall Electronics GmbH, OHB SE and their suppliers, and 20 research institutes generate revenue of more than €4 billion a year.
-Key products made here include wing equipment for Airbus aircraft, the upper stage of the Ariane rocket, modules for the ISS, the Galileo satellite navigation system and propulsion technology for the Orion spacecraft.
+Around 12,000 employees across 140 companies, including major enterprises such as Airbus Group, Ariane Group, OHB SE and their suppliers, as well as 20 research institutes generate revenue of more than €4 billion a year.
+Key products made here include wing equipment for Airbus aircraft, the upper stage of the Ariane rocket, modern earth observation satellites, the Galileo satellite navigation system and the propulsion technology for the future NASA ORION spacecraft..

 The wings for the A330 and A350 long-haul aircraft are fitted out at the Airbus plant in Bremen.
 The development and manufacturing centre for high-lift devices for all Airbus programmes is located here, and Germany’s second-largest Airbus site is heavily involved in the development and manufacture of the A400M transport aircraft.
 The cargo loading systems for the entire Airbus fleet are also designed here, and materials and process development provides an additional focus.
 The AVIASPACE BREMEN e.V. industry association implements the aerospace strategy of the state of Bremen and maintains close links with other high-tech sectors, including the automotive, wind energy and ship building industries.